 – Chet Bennetts, Iraq War VeteranContact Us Now

 We realize the TBI risks that military men and women face.
 We also understand the important role that disability benefits play in recovery from TBI.

 We can review your case and guide you through the VA nd federal courts appeals process.
 Our firm handles appeals before VA Regional Offices, the Board of Veterans’ Appeals and the U.S. Court of Appeals for Veterans Claims.
 We have a record of delivering positive results for veterans.

 Schedule a consultation with our knowledgeable team today.

 A person with TBI may not appear to be sick or in pain.
 This is why the medical community often calls TBI an “invisible injury.”
 Despite the lack of outward signs, a person with TBI has suffered serious damage.
 TBI greatly disrupts the brain’s ability to function.

 A concussion is a mild form of TBI that many service members experience.
-In most cases, a soldier, airman, sailor, Marine or National Guard member who suffers a concussion fully recovers from the injury.
+In most cases, a service member who suffers a concussion fully recovers from the injury.
 However, in some cases, a concussion carries lingering physical and mental effects, particularly if the person did not receive proper medical care or suffered a repeat concussion.